SumoLogic/sumologic-otel-collector/pkg/extension/sumologicextension/README.md

   collector starts.
   This will cause the collector to not look at the locally stored credentials and to always reach out to API to register itself. (default: `false`)

-  **NOTE**: if clobber is unset (default) then setting this to true will create a new collector (with new unique name) on Sumo UI on every collector start.__ and create a new one upon registration.
+  **NOTE**: if clobber is unset (default) then setting this to true will create a new collector (with new unique name) on Sumo UI on every collector start and create a new one upon registration.
 - `ephemeral`: defines whether the collector will be deleted after 12 hours of inactivity (default: `false`)